pace-gt/pace-community-project/README.md

 4. **Tell pace-community how the module should behave.** In your newly created folder, create a file called `template.lua` and in it, type the lua commands that should be executed when someone loads your module, such as setting environment variables or prepending to `PATH`.
 This is also where you can add a description of your module.
 If you are unfamiliar with creating Lmod modules, look at the 3 examples included in this repository or at the [Lmod documentation](https://lmod.readthedocs.io/en/latest/).
 Use the string `{{ version }}` to refer to your module version and the string `{{ root_path }}` to refer to the path of your repository clone.
 Pace-community will replace these placeholders with the appropriate values whenever it creates a new version of your module.

 ## How does PACE check for new releases and turn them into new module versions?
-All pace has to do is run update_community_modules.py.
-This can be scheduled to be run nightly.
+All PACE has to do is run update_community_modules.py.
+This can be scheduled to be run periodically.